-Czech Republic 5180-Extraordinary 1997 Limited Imputation Method Russia 5822-Extraordinary 2006 15.
-Sweden 5274-Extraordinary 1988 Total exemption method Treaties to avoid double Switzerland 5192-Extraordinary 1997 taxation (cont.)
-Trinidad and Tobago 5180-Extraordinary 1997 Limited Imputation Method Vietnam 3913 2009 Source: Own elaboration Administration (SENIAT Integrated System of C Customs and Tax 16.
-Tax on large wealth The Large Wealth Tax, the main formal and material aspects of this Law, this tax is applicable to natural and legal persons qualified as special taxable subjects whose assets have a value equal to or greater than one hundred and fifty million tax units (150,000,000 U.T.), which is equivalent to Bs.
+Source: Own elaboration based on the National Integrated System of Customs and Tax Administration (SENIAT).

+16. Tax on large wealth

+The Large Wealth Tax, The main formal and material aspects of this Law, this tax is applicable to natural and legal persons qualified as special taxable subjects whose assets have a value equal to or greater than one hundred and fifty million tax units (150,000,000 U.T.), which is equivalent to Bs.
 1,350,000,000, that is, about USD 37,500,000.
 The tax rate is 0.25% of the tax base, as long as your assets are equal to or greater than this amount.
-17. Other special contributions or contributions